Clemapfel/jluna/docs/multi_threading.md

 All is not lost, however: jluna offers its own multi-threading framework, allowing for parallel execution of truly arbitrary C++ code - even if that code interacts with the Julia state.

+> **NOTE**: As of 02/2023, Julias current stable release (1.8.5) does not have foreign thread support, as of the merge of https://github.com/JuliaLang/Julia/pull/45447, however, julia 1.9.x will support foreign therads.
+This may vastly change how the jluna multi-threading interface works, for example the section above may no longer apply.
+Once the foreign threat support becomes part of the stable Julia release, jlunas multi-threading interface may be removed, deprecated or reworked completely.
+Because of this, any function mentioned in this section should be considered **experimental** and, unlike with most of jlunas other features, continuity between versions is not guaranteed.

 ### Initializing the Julia Threadpool

 In Julia, we have to decide the number of threads we want to use **before startup**.